regisphilibert/rp_hugo/content/post/wordpress-mindset/index.md

 Let's say that for every page you have an HTML file at `that-page/index.html` and that’s a given.
 With Hugo you can make sure every page also has a JSON version and an [AMP](https://www.ampproject.org/docs/) version on top of that.
 They would live alongside their HTML brother at`that-page/index.json` and `that-page/index.amp.html` respectively.

-All you have to do to make this happen is, through the settings introduced above, tell Hugo to add such formats to the desired __Kinds__ and add the excpected template files.
+All you have to do to make this happen is, through the settings introduced above, tell Hugo to add such formats to the desired __Kinds__ and add the expected template files.

 In short: